 About the Author

-With over 18 years of industry experience, Michael has worked with world-class teams at top companies including Facebook, Oculus, Kelley Blue Book, Georg Fischer, Kaiser Permanente, and Southern California Edison.
+Over the past 19 years, Mike has worked with world-class teams at companies such as Facebook, Oculus, Kelley Blue Book, Kaiser Permanente, and Southern California Edison, to create innovative web experiences and applications.